turingschool/mod-0-project-be/section3/reflection.md

 8. What questions do you still have about hashes?

 In some of the reading, including in Ruby Docs, there were methods listed that I was unable to get to work with various hashes I tried throughout the exercises, although I think this is maybe because they work with an older version of ruby.
-Is it better to use strings for keys and values, is that easier to work with?
+Is it better to use strings with double quotes for keys and values, is that easier to work with?
 Does it matter if I use simplified syntax vs. using a rocket?
 This has been the most difficult concept I've encountered so far and I look forward to receiving formal instruction on hashes!